-Management liability insurance is a combination of policies that covers the many business risks faced by senior-level managers, including lawsuits and claims of discrimination, mismanagement, and fraud.
+Management liability insurance, also called executive insurance, is a combination of policies that covers the many business risks faced by senior-level managers, including lawsuits and claims of discrimination, mismanagement, and fraud.

 Insurance products that typically fall under the category of management liability insurance include: